Linnet5/Linnet5/README.md

 ## I am Linus Karlsson, an M.Sc Student in Media Technology and Engineering.

 Welcome to my page!
 I love to work with creative solutions and to fully immerse myself in an exciting project.
 I am an ambitious and independent worker, but work at my absolute best ability in an engaged team.
 I know how to communicate and I have a positive attitude.
 Right now I am doing my master studies in media technology and engineering at Linköping University.

+## Projects

+An overview of projects, including projects that are currently in private repositories can be found on my [portfolio page](https://linnet5.github.io/).